 • careless driving and riding: the RS Act (s 65(2)) states that a person must not drive a vehicle, or ride a bicycle, carelessly on a highway (maximum penalty: 6 pu (first offence) and 12 pu (subsequent offence)); examples of careless riding include riding too fast for the conditions, and not looking where you are going.

-The relevant provisions of the RS Act relating to drink-driving refer to motor vehicles and, accordingly, do not apply to cyclists – as such, cyclists cannot lose demerit points for riding while under the influence of alcohol.
+The relevant provisions of the RS Act relating to drink-driving refer to motor vehicles and, accordingly, do not apply to cyclists – as such, cyclists cannot lose their driver’s licence or lose demerit points for riding while under the influence of alcohol.